-- a) considering requests for internal appeals in relation to administrative matters; - b) maintaining the Student Grievance and Appeals Register; - c) preparing an annual Grievance and Appeals Report. - 39.
-The Chief Executive Officer is responsible for: - a) approving recommendations from internal appeals; - b) ensuring recommendations from internal and external appeals are implemented. - 40.
-The Governing Council is responsible for ensuring that any systemic issues arising from observed trends in grievances and appeals are addressed and monitored.
+- a) considering requests for internal appeals in relation to administrative matters - b) maintaining the Student Grievance and Appeals Register - c) preparing an annual Grievance and Appeals Report. - 40.
+The Student Appeals Committee (SAC) is responsible for: - a) reviewing and assessing appeals referred by the relevant senior manager, particularly those of a more complex or serious nature - b) providing a written report with recommendations to the Chief Executive Officer for approval. - 41.
+The Chief Executive Officer is responsible for: - a) approving recommendations from internal appeals - b) ensuring recommendations from internal and external appeals are implemented. - 42.
+The Governing Council is responsible for ensuring that any systemic issues arising from observed trends in grievances and appeals are addressed and monitored. - 43.
+The Governing Council is responsible for: - a) receiving and reviewing the annual Grievance and Appeals Report, ensuring that the data is used to inform policy adjustments and enhance the educational environment - b) monitoring the effectiveness of the appeals process and ensure continuous improvement in handling student grievances and appeals.